quil-lang/quil/spec/Quil.md

 There are no built-in frames, they are dependent on the architecture.

+Frames (and associated sample rates) need to be provided to the user prior to construction of a program.
+Rigetti has a set of canonical frames (some examples are below) but this is subject to change.

 Examples:
 ```
 "xy"  # eg. for the drive line
+"ff"  # eg. for a generic flux line
 "cz"  # eg. for a flux pulse for enacting CZ gate
 "iswap"
 "ro"  # eg. for the readout pulse